Advanced Setup

 Enable streaming audio: We at Node-Ventures maintain an Icecast server in our data center.
 If this option is checked your node will automatically connect to that server and publish an audio stream of all the traffic on your node.
 You can access this stream from your mobile device by returning to the Node Detail screen and tapping the Play button in the top right hand corner.
 The audio stream is delayed by about 20 seconds.
 To turn off the stream, return to the Node Detail screen and tap the Pause button in the top right hand corner.
 Note that the audio will continue to be streamed to the server wether you are listening to it or not.
 If you are concerned about mobile data consumption, return to the Node Setup screen and disable this option.

-Streaming Mode: Since RedNode API version 29, you can configure your audio to stream to your personal account and stream endpoint at Broadcastify.
+Streaming Mode: You can configure your audio to stream to your personal account and stream endpoint at Broadcastify.
 You will need an account and a stream pre-configured at Broadcastify.
 See the help sections at Broadcastify to get this configuration complete.
 The following “BCFY” configuration items will displayed on the “Technicals” tab of “Manage Feed” page for your stream on the Broadcastify website.

 BCFY Url:Port: This is the destination URL that ClearNode will send your stream to – in other words your streams input.